Lisa Shannon: Personal life

-Shannon grew up in Portland, Oregon, and previously owned a stock photography production company, where she served as art director and producer.
+Shannon grew up in Portland, Oregon, and previously owned a stock photography production company, where she was art director and producer.
 Her activism began following the death of her father, Stewart Shannon, a therapist who treated Vietnam Vets with Post Traumatic Stress Disorder.
 When Shannon's activism work took over, her fiancé with whom she ran her business “signaled to her that she had to choose — and she chose Congo.”

-Shannon has publicly discussed the financial and personal costs of her work.
+Shannon has publicly discussed the early financial and personal costs of her work.
 In Nicholas Kristof's profile in the New York Times Magazine piece DIY Foreign Aid:

 “Devoting yourself to helping others may seem wonderfully glamorous — until you're single, jobless and alone on a Saturday night.
 Shannon has taken in five roommates to share her house, and she saves pennies everywhere she can, but at some point she will become a pauper unless she finds a way of supporting herself.”
+She now receives a salary as CEO of Every Woman Treaty and lives in Seattle, WA.